Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 ### Install the package

-Install the Azure KeyVault Secrets client library using npm
+Install the Azure Key Vault Secrets client library using npm:

 `npm install @azure/keyvault-secrets`

-**Prerequisites**: You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [KeyVault resource](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-portal) to use this package.
+**Prerequisites**: You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Key Vault resource](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-portal) to use this package.
 If you are using this package in a Node.js application, then use Node.js 6.x or higher.

 ### Configure Typescript